 Our caseworkers need certain basic information about the person being sought:

 - Last known address or location

-Searches can take anything from a couple of days to a number of years.
-We cannot guarantee we will be successful in finding your relative, but if we are we will let you know immediately, however the relative reacts to your enquiry.
+Every case is different and searches can take anything from a few days to a number of years to complete.
+We cannot guarantee that we will be successful in finding your relative, but will of course let you know as soon as there is news to report, whatever the outcome.

 Because of data protection legislation and the confidential nature of our work, we are unable to provide details of our tracing procedures, and will not disclose the whereabouts or other personal details of people we locate without first obtaining their consent.

 If you are a resident of the United Kingdom, Republic of Ireland, the Channel Islands, or live in a country where there is no Salvation Army representation, details of your request can be sent to this office.